Scottish LawScotland3 January 202614 min read

 • Ground 4: Statement of intention, current accommodation details

-• Ground 11: Details of breaches, warnings, photos
+• Section 8 notice guide: Details of breaches, warnings, photos

 • Ground 12: Rent statements, payment demands